 The user interface is designed primarily around the concept of direct manipulation, where the user interacts 'directly' with the interface via touch gestures such as taps and swipes in order to effect sliders, switches and buttons.

-Whlst this is now considered the primary method of interaction with any mobile user interface (UI), Apple have been widely been credited with being the first to bring these concepts into mainstream consciousness and effect a radical change in consumer technology that has widely influenced others.
+Whilst this is now considered the primary method of interaction with any mobile user interface (UI), Apple has been widely been credited with being the first to bring these concepts into mainstream consciousness and effect a radical change in consumer technology that has widely influenced others.

 Major revisions of iOS are announced annually.
-The keynote even at which this takes place has become a very important date in the calendar for technology enthusiasts and industry analysts.
+The keynote event at which this takes place has become a very important date in the calendar for technology enthusiasts and industry analysts.

 iPhone OS 1

-The first major release of the system had no official name, with Apple merely stating it was a version of Apple's desktop operating system, OS X. The statement was partly true, as while the code shares similarities which allows developers to more simply port apps to the mobile system it was in essence a siloed system.
+The first major release of the system had no official name, with Apple merely stating it was a version of Apple's desktop operating system, OS X. The statement was partly true, as while the code shares similarities which allow developers to more simply port apps to the mobile system it was, in essence, a siloed system.

 Apple officially branded the system as iPhone OS on March 6, 2008, alongside the release of the iPhone software development kit.
 The OS was updated to the final version number 1.1.5.